Women in Europe: Business

 Women are overall underrepresented in venture financing.
 Women have a more difficult time raising funds when starting a business.
 In 2021, female entrepreneurs received only 1% of venture capital financing.
 As a comparison, female entrepreneurs in the United States received 2% of total venture capital funds in 2021, the smallest share since 2016.

 According to French studies, 10% of female entrepreneurs seek financial assistance from banks, which is around one-third fewer than male entrepreneurs.
 National efforts such as Enterprise Ireland, the Centre for the Development of Industrial Technology in Spain, and Bpifrance give money for female-owned enterprises in the early stages, but there is no guarantee that those funds will sustain as the firm expands.

 Europe continues to trail behind other international regions in terms of the proportion of venture capital and other private investment directed toward women.
 Female startup entrepreneurs are rare in Europe.
 The rate of entrepreneurial activity among European women is low, at 5.7%, compared to a global average of 11%.
 Despite accounting for more than half of the population, women account for fewer than one-third of all entrepreneurs.
 Female-founded businesses generate double the income per euro invested, even while obtaining less than half the venture capital of their male counterparts.

 Diversity at the top of businesses enhances financial performance as well.
 Businesses with high female participation on their boards outperform their rivals by 28%, while firms with gender-diverse executive teams outperform by 25%.

 In 2021, Europe had a record number of successful exits — IPOs, buyouts, or acquisitions – from female-founded firms.

 Sexual harassment and gender based violence

 Among the problems that confront Andorran women at present are the existence of violence against them, the absence of government departments that deal with issues about women, and the non-existence of shelters for battered women that are managed by the government of Andorra.

 Armenia faces the problem of sex-selective abortion.

-Most of the around 45 percent of Ukraine's population (45 million) who suffers violence – physical, sexual or mental – are women.
+Around 45 percent of Ukraine's population (45 million) who suffers violence – physical, sexual or mental – are women.

+The EU has ratified the Istanbul Convention, a treaty opposing violence against women, as of June 2023.
+In Europe, only Turkey (which withdrew in 2021), Belarus, Russia, and Georgia, are not signatories.